amberchunn/amberchunn/README.md

 ## Hiya 👋

 <a href="https://tenor.com/view/dog-hello-cute-puppy-hi-gif-17637570" target="_blank"><img src="/assets/dog-hello.gif" width="150" align="right"></a>
-Since the days of using HTML tables as layout tools, Amber has been obsessed with making things for the web.
-Her current work is focused on UX engineering and full stack web development.
-When she is not playing with code, Amber enjoys hanging out with her family and friends, traveling, as well as winning at modern board games.
+Amber is a Unity and C# developer who draws upon her experience in UX engineering to create immersive experiences that delight users.
+She is a passionate game designer and engineer who thrives wehn adding meaningful contributions to a dedicated team.
+Amber is an endlessly curious, lifelong learner who is enthusiastic about new technologies.
+Aside from coding, she loves to play games (both digital and analog), and hang out with her family and friends.

+Strengths:
+- Creative Problem Solver
+- Collaborative Team Member
+- Empathetic Communicator

 > “I am, and always will be, the optimist.
 The hoper of far-flung hopes, and the dreamer of improbable dreams.”
 > ― Matt Smith, The Eleventh Doctor